Isambard Kingdom Brunel: Education

-He had two elder sisters, Sophia, the eldest child, and Emma.
-The whole family moved to London in 1808 for his father's work.
-Brunel had a happy childhood, despite the family's constant money worries, with his father acting as his teacher during his early years.
+In spite of his family's tumultuous finances, Brunel had a happy childhood, with his father acting as his first teacher.
 His father taught him drawing and observational techniques from the age of four, and Brunel had learned Euclidean geometry by eight.
 During this time, he learned to speak French fluently and the basic principles of engineering.
-He was encouraged to draw interesting buildings and identify any faults in their structure, and like his father he demonstrated an aptitude for mathematics and mechanics.
+He was encouraged to draw interesting buildings and identify any faults in their structure, and like his father, he demonstrated an aptitude for mathematics and mechanics.